KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory: Training Data generation

 Another relevant detail is the choice of target for the kinetic potential: We follow \citeauthor{ryczko2022toward}\cite{ryczko2022toward} and do not directly predict the kinetic potential $\frac{\delta T_s}{\delta \rho}$, but rather $\sqrt{\rho} \frac{\delta T_s}{\delta \rho}$, its product with the square root of the electron density.
 They report that this gives a lower training error, and we have two additional reasons to make this choice: On the one hand, the denominator in eq.~\ref{eq:kp} leads to numerical problems for small densities, e.g.~far from the atomic nuclei, which are alleviated by taking this product.
 On the other hand, in our OF-DFT calculations, the kinetic potential is multiplied with the square root of the density whenever evaluated, due to our Ansatz (eq.~\ref{eq:of-dft-ansatz}), see section \ref{sec:density optimization} below, hence directly predicting this quantity is natural.

-We generate datasets for a number of different atoms and molecules: First, the two-electron systems \ce{He}, \ce{H2} and \ce{H3+}, and furthermore the molecules \ce{HF}, \ce{H2O} as well as two neon atoms in the vicinity of each other as an instance of a non-binding system, which we label as \ce{Ne2}.
+We generate data sets for a number of different atoms and molecules: First, the two-electron systems \ce{He}, \ce{H2} and \ce{H3+}, and furthermore the molecules \ce{HF}, \ce{H2O} as well as two neon atoms in the vicinity of each other as an instance of a non-binding system, which we label as \ce{Ne2}.
 We sample the perturbation of the external potential and the molecule geometry independently for each training instance.
 For the linear molecules, we sample the inter-atomic distance uniformly in a range from around 0.4~\textup{\AA} to around 2.0~\textup{\AA}, thus covering both strongly compressed structures as well as nearly dissociated ones.
 For \ce{H3+}, we arrange the nuclei in an equilateral triangle of side length $\sqrt{2}$~\textup{\AA} and perturb the position of each atom by a random vector with a length that is sampled uniformly in $[0, 0.5\text{\textup{\AA}}]$.
 Lastly, for water, we apply the following procedure: Each \ce{O-H} bond length is uniformly sampled between 90\% and 110\% of its equilibrium value.
 The bond angle is varied by uniformly sampling each \ce{O-H} ``vector'' from a 10° conus.
+Thus, we sample geometries densely around the ground states within arbitrarily defined ranges.
+In future production level studies, one should carefully design training sets depending on the target application.